Best Multivitamins for Athletes (2025 Guide)

 - Magnesium oxide (absorbed at ~4%) vs. magnesium glycinate (~40%)

-- Cyanocobalamin (B12) vs. methylcobalamin (more active form)
+- Cyanocobalamin (B12) vs. methylcobalamin (active form, used directly)

-- Folic acid vs. methylfolate (better for people with MTHFR variants)
+- Folic acid vs. methylfolate (critical for the ~40% of people with MTHFR gene variants who can't convert folic acid efficiently)

 Our Top Picks